Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Does cyber insurance cover expenses related to the coronavirus?

-Cyber insurance can protect your business during the coronavirus against two main risks: hackers exploiting the virus to scam your employees and weakened security from at-home work.
+Yes, cyber insurance protects your business against two main pandemic risks: hackers exploiting the virus to scam your employees and weakened security from at-home work.

-Your cyber insurance policy will cover cyber attacks that use coronavirus topics, including malicious links, files or software.
-Coverage works the same as other cyber insurance claims, offering coverage for:
+Your policy will cover cyber attacks that use coronavirus topics, including malicious links, files or software.
+Coverage works the same as other cyber insurance claims, protecting you for:

 - Restoring critical information